Niki Wories: 2014–2015 season: European and World Championship debut

-Wories remained on the junior level in the first half of the 2014–15 season.
 In January 2015, she became the Dutch national senior champion.
-She then made her senior international debut at the 2015 European Championships in Stockholm, Sweden, but was eliminated after placing 31st in the short program.
+She then made her senior international debut at the 2015 European Championships in Stockholm, Sweden, but failed to advance to the free skate segment after placing thirty-first in the short program.

 In February, Wories won senior bronze medals at the Bavarian Open and International Challenge Cup, where she also achieved the minimum technical score to compete at the senior World Championships.
-In March, she qualified for the free skate at the 2015 World Junior Championships in Tallinn, Estonia by placing 15th in the short program; she finished 23rd overall.
+In March, she qualified for the free skate at the 2015 World Junior Championships in Tallinn, Estonia by placing fifteenth in the short program; she finished twenty-third overall.
 Later that month, she competed at the 2015 World Championships in Shanghai, China – the first Dutch competitor at Worlds since 2010.
-Ranked 32nd in the short, she did not make the cut for the free skate.
+Ranked thirty-second in the short program, she did not make the cut for the free skate.